lowRISC/lowrisc-site/content/docs/ethernet-v0.5/index.md

 * Stefan Wallentowitz and Philipp Wagner provided the trace debug system
 * Furkan Turan provided the zedboard patches
 * Philipp Jantscher did the initial tagged memory port to debug-v0.3
+* The Ethernet transceiver library is due to Alex Forencich (http://alexforencich.com/wiki/en/verilog/ethernet/readme).
+The preview version was translated from VHDL written by Philipp Kerling (https://github.com/pkerling/ethernet_mac)

 ### Other useful sources of information